Logarithmic sheaves of complete intersections: Stability for pencils of quadrics

 \subsection{Koszul subsheaves}

-As a preliminary step towards the proof of items \ref{=} and \ref{>}, let \(\calr_M\) be the first Koszul syzygy sheaf of a linear subspace \(M\subset \pn\) of codimension \(r>1\), namely the sheaf fitting into the following short exact sequence:
+As a preliminary step towards the proof of items \ref{=} and \ref{>}, of Theorem \ref{stability-pencils} we study the sheaves, that we call Koszul subsheaves, appearing in the Koszul complex of a linear space.
+We set \(\calr_M\) for the first Koszul syzygy sheaf of a linear subspace \(M\subset \pn\) of codimension \(r>1\), namely the sheaf fitting into the following short exact sequence: